backstage/backstage/plugins/auth-backend/api-report.md

   // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
   // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen start(req: OAuthStartRequest): Promise<RedirectInfo>;
-  // Warning: (ae-forgotten-export) The symbol "RedirectInfo" needs to be exported by the entry point index.d.ts start(req: OAuthStartRequest): Promise<RedirectInfo>;
 }